open-pioneer/trails-openlayers-base-packages/src/samples/map-sample/ol-app/README.md

 });
 ```

+For more detailed information about map configuration, see the README.md of the `map` package.

-The configured map will will ultimately be rendered by the UI, which brings us to our next topic:
+The configured map will ultimately be rendered by the UI, which leads over to the next topic:

 ```tsx
 // ui/AppUI.tsx